TAC 2023 Tracks

-The workshop version of the paper and signed copyright release form(s) should be submitted to NIST by November 1, 2023.
+The workshop version of the paper and signed copyright release form(s) should be submitted to NIST by November 3, 2023.
 The paper should be submitted using the online paper submission form.
-The copyright release form(s) should be sent by email or fax when the paper is submitted.
+The signed copyright release form(s) should be sent by email when the paper is submitted.

-Teams wishing to give an oral presentation at the workshop must submit a presentation proposal.
+Teams wishing to give a full presentation at the workshop must submit a presentation proposal.
 Each team may submit one proposal for each track in which it participated:

 A presentation proposal should consist of a short abstract about the team's experiments in that track.
 The abstract should provide a description of the system, but should also emphasize what experiments were done and why they are interesting or unusual.
 Each abstract should be no more than 1000 words.
 Abstracts should be emailed as separate attachments to firstname.lastname@example.org.
 Please rank the proposals by the team's desire to present each proposed talk and include the following at the beginning of each proposal: